Code-Institute-Submissions/StephenJ2020-Grant-Finder/README.md

   - #### First Time Visitor Goals

-   1. As a First Time Visitor, I want to
+   1. As a First Time Visitor, I want to understand the purpose of the site before I register.
-   2. As a First Time Visitor, I want to
+   2. As a First Time Visitor, I want to see a summary of the most recent content without having to register.
-   3. As a First Time Visitor, I want to
+   3. As a First Time Visitor, I want to register without having to give too much personal information.
-   4. As a First Time Visitor, I want to
+   4. As a First Time Visitor, I want to be able to filter Categories of Grants.
-   5. As a First Time Visitor, I want to
+   5. As a First Time Visitor, I want to be able to search for a grant by keywords.
+   6. As a First Time Visitor, I want to know the Issuing body of the grant.
+   7. As a First Time Visitor, I want information about the application process.
+   8. As a First Time Visitor, I want to know the application opening and closing dates.
+   9. As a First Time Visitor, I want a link to the application form/portal.
+   10. As a First Time Visitor, I want a link to any supporting documentation / guidelines provided by the issuing body.
+   11. As a First Time Visitor, I want to be able to upload details of a grant for other user to apply for.
-   6. As a First Time Visitor, I want a site that
+   12. As a First Time Visitor, I want to be able to contact the site owner for basic support if I have any queries about the site.

    - #### Returning & Frequent Visitor Goals

-   1. As a Returning Visitor, I want to be able to
+   1. As a Returning Visitor, I want to be able to log in easily.
-   2. As a Returning Visitor, I want to be able to
+   2. As a Returning Visitor, I want to be able to see a list of all the grants that I have uploaded in my User Profile when I log-in.
-   3. As a Frequent User, I want to be able to
+   3. As a Frequent User, I want to be able to update / amend details of grants that I have uploaded.
+   4. As a Frequent User, I want to be able to delete grants that I have uploaded.

+   - #### Site Owner Goals
+   1. As the site owner, I want to promote a collaborative environment for the sharing of information regarding Grant opportunities for local community groups, clubs & projects.
+   2. As the site owner, I want to be able to edit or remove content uploaded by other users.
+   3. As the site owner, I want to be able to add, edit or delete categories of Grants.

 [Back to Content](#content)